-- 112 The notes shall: - (a) present information about the basis of preparation of the financial statements and the specific accounting policies used in accordance with paragraphs 117-124; - (b) disclose the information required by Ind ASs that is not presented elsewhere in the financial statements; and - (c) provide information that is not presented elsewhere in the financial statements, but is relevant to an understanding of any of them. - 113 An entity shall present notes in a systematic manner.
-An entity shall cross-reference each item in the balance sheet and in the statement of profit and loss, and in the statements of changes in equity and of cash flows to any related information in the notes.
+112 The notes shall:

+- (a) present information about the basis of preparation of the financial statements and the specific accounting policies used in accordance with paragraphs 117-124; - (b) disclose the information required by Ind ASs that is not presented elsewhere in the financial statements; and

-- 114 An entity normally presents notes in the following order, to assist users to understand the financial statements and to compare them with financial statements of other entities: - (a) statement of compliance with Ind ASs (see paragraph 16); - (b) summary of significant accounting policies applied (see paragraph 117); - (c) supporting information for items presented in the balance sheet, and in the statement of profit and loss, and in the statements of changes in equity and of cash flows, in the order in which each statement and each line item is presented; and - (d) other disclosures, including: - (i) contingent liabilities (see Ind AS 37) and unrecognised contractual commitments, and - (ii) non-financial disclosures, eg the entity's financial risk management objectives and policies (see Ind AS 107). - 115 In some circumstances, it may be necessary or desirable to vary the order of specific items within the notes.
-For example, an entity may combine information on changes in fair value recognised in profit or loss with information on maturities of financial instruments, although the former disclosures relate to the statement of profit and loss and the latter relate to the balance sheet.
-Nevertheless, an entity retains a systematic structure for the notes as far as practicable. - 116 An entity may present notes providing information about the basis of preparation of the financial statements and specific accounting policies as a separate section of the financial statements.
+- (c) provide information that is not presented elsewhere in the financial statements, but is relevant to an understanding of any of them. - 113 13An entity shall present notes in a systematic manner.
+In determining a systematic manner, the entity shall consider the effect on the understandability and comparability of its financial statements.
+An entity shall cross-reference each item in the balance sheet and in the statement of profit and loss, and in the statements of changes in equity and of cash flows to any related information in the notes. - 114 14Examples of systematic ordering or grouping of the notes include: - giving prominence to the areas of its activities that the entity considers to be most relevant to an understanding of its financial performance and financial position, such as grouping together information about particular operating activities; - (b) grouping together information about items measured similarly such as assets measured at fair value; or - (c) following the order of the line items in the statement of profit and loss and the balance sheet, such as: - (i) statement of compliance with Ind ASs (see paragraph 16): - (ii) significant accounting policies applied (see paragraph 117); - (iii) supporting information for items presented in the balance sheet, and in the statement of profit and loss, and in the statements of changes in equity and of cash flows, in the order in which each statement and each line item is presented; and - (iv) other disclosures, including: - (1) contingent liabilities (see Ind AS 37) and unrecognised contractual commitments; and - (2) non-financial disclosures, eg the entity's financial risk management objectives and policies (see Ind AS 107).

+13 Substituted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016.

+14 Substituted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016.

+115 15Omitted

+An entity may present notes providing information about the basis of preparation of the financial statements and specific accounting policies as a separate section of the financial statements.